-In March 2011 Missouri Governor Jay Nixon came to Thousand Hills State Park to announce a $100,000 Recreational Trails Program Grant for the first phase of the trail, a .59-mile section from the marina to the petroglyph site.
+In March 2011 former Missouri Governor Jay Nixon came to Thousand Hills State Park to announce a $100,000 Recreational Trails Program Grant for the first phase of the trail, a paved, ADA-accessible, .61-mile section connecting the marina to the Campground #1.

 Why Start in The Park?

-Currently park users have to walk or bike on two-lane roads without shoulders to get from the campgrounds to the central attractions of the park.
-Phase 1 will connect these attractions, provide safe and direct access to the center of the park, and bring us closer to the ultimate goal of directly connecting Kirksville and Thousand Hills State Park.
+Prior to the opening of these Phases 1 and 2, park users had to walk or bike on two-lane roads without shoulders to get from the campgrounds to the central attractions of the park.
+Phase 1 connects these attractions, provides safe and direct access to the center of the park, and brings us closer to the ultimate goal of directly connecting Kirksville and Thousand Hills State Park.